Mary Ellen Callahan: Career

 Callahan began her legal career with an immediate focus on public service and consumer protection, and quickly became a leading expert and advocate in the (then) emerging area of data privacy and cybersecurity law.

-Callahan started her practice at Hogan & Hartson (now Hogan Lovells) from 1997-2009, where she counseled online companies trade associations, and other corporations on privacy, consumer protection, and litigation matters, and represented them before government agencies on a wide range of antitrust, e-commerce, and privacy-related issues.
+Callahan started her practice at Hogan & Hartson (now Hogan Lovells) from 1997 to 2009, where she counseled online companies, trade associations, and other corporations on privacy, consumer protection, and litigation matters.
+She represented them before government agencies on a wide range of antitrust, e-commerce, and privacy-related issues.

-In 2009, Callahan was appointed by Secretary Janet Napolitano to serve as Chief Privacy Officer of the United States Department of Homeland Security.
+In 2009, Callahan was appointed by Secretary Janet Napolitano to serve as Chief Privacy Officer of the United States Department of Homeland Security (DHS).
 During her tenure in that role, Callahan led department-wide programs on privacy protections and information sharing, led all privacy initiatives in the DHS cybersecurity arena, served as the Department's Chief Freedom of Information Act (FOIA) Officer, and represented DHS in extensive outreach and negotiations with privacy counterparts in the European Union, Canada and other countries to explain and support the U.S. privacy framework.

-From 2012 to 2017, Callahan was a Partner at Jenner & Block, at which she founded and chaired the firm's Information Governance Practice.
+From 2012 to 2017, Callahan was a Partner at Jenner & Block, at which she founded and chaired the firm's Privacy and Information Governance Practice.
 At Jenner, Callahan applied her unique and broad experience to advise an array of clients across a spectrum of industries on issues at the interface of privacy protection with cybersecurity and national security.

 From 2017 to 2021, Callahan worked as an Assistant General Counsel for the Walt Disney Company.
 At Disney, Callahan was a leader of the global Privacy-Legal team across all segments of the company's businesses and developed crucial and innovative privacy programs and frameworks to protect the company.